UKCloud/documentation/articles/azure/azs-how-create-vm-cli.md

 ---
-title: How to create a Virtual Machine - CLI | UKCloud Ltd
+title: How to create a virtual machine - CLI | UKCloud Ltd
 description: Provides help for creating a virtual machine on UKCloud for Microsoft Azure using Azure CLI
 services: azure-stack
 author: Bailey Lawson
 toc_rootlink: Users
 toc_sub1: How To
-toc_sub2: Create a Virtual Machine
+toc_sub2: Create a virtual machine
 toc_sub3:
 toc_sub4:
-toc_title: Create a Virtual Machine - CLI
+toc_title: Create a virtual machine - CLI
 toc_fullpath: Users/How To/Create a Virtual Machine/azs-how-create-vm-cli.md
 toc_mdlink: azs-how-create-vm-cli.md
 ---

-# How to create a Virtual Machine in Azure Stack with Azure CLI
+# How to create a virtual machine using the Azure CLI

 ## Overview